1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 6. Saltine crackers or plain white toast

-8. Gelatin cups (sugar-free options)
+8. Gelatin cups (sugar free)

 9. Mashed ripe banana or papaya

-10. Bone broth or clear vegetable broth
+10. Bone or clear vegetable broth

-Section 4: Gut-Friendly Snacks for Crohn’s and Ulcerative Colitis
+Section 4: Crohn-Friendly and Ulcerative Colitis-Friendly Snacks

 Snack Type Ease of Digestion Key Nutrients Portability